umbraco/UmbracoDocs/14/umbraco-cms/extending/backoffice-setup/extension-registry/bundle.md

 ## Use Bundle as entry point for a package

-If you like to declare your manifests in JavaScript/TypeScript, the Bundle is a great choice for you.
+If you want to declare your manifests in JavaScript/TypeScript, the Bundle is a great choice.

 The following example shows a umbraco-package that referees to one bundle, which then can declare several manifests.